cpsource/fail3banAI/README.md

 ## What is fail3banAI ?

-Fail3ban is an intrustion detection and prevention tool on ubuntu that uses the power of AI to continuously adapt to an ever changing threat environment.
-It reads various logs and journals of a running linux box, and if intrusions or attempted intrusions are detected, AI is consulted, and if necessary, iptables are used to block further access to the machine.
+Fail3ban is an intrusion detection and prevention tool for Ubuntu that leverages AI to continuously adapt to an ever-changing threat environment.
+It monitors various logs and journals of a running Linux system, and when intrusions or attempted intrusions are detected, AI algorithms are consulted.
+If necessary, iptables are used to block further access to the machine.

 The power of AI (ChatGPT) is consulted so that fail3banAI can keep abreast of threats automatically.